Hadrien-Rudich/SchoolProject-1/README.md

 To the people that may fiind the project very difficult to sift through, please undestand my perspective and accept my apologies!

+Additionally, I found that testing was extremely cumbersome & timeconsuming through Remix, it's likely there are issues overall, and flaws in the logic here and there due to the tedious experience in the aforementioned tool.

 ## Features

 - **Voter Registration**: Admins can register voters, ensuring controlled participation